 4. Assess infrastructure needs

 Employees and customers are as influenced by what surrounds an office as much as they are by the business it houses.
 What needs do your employees and customers have in accessing the new space?
 Do you need parking for your suburbs-based employees, customers, visitor meetings?
 Do your employees want easy access to the subway system or commuter transit?
 Is it important to have parks, restaurants or other business services such as printing or supply warehouses nearby?
-These needs also go into your requirements documentation.
+These needs also go into your checklist of space planning..

 5. Set a timeline & budget